Authorization Rules

 To see all information about the webhook event for performance reports, see the full API specification here.

-This example response shows statistics for both the current active version and the draft version of the rule, allowing you to compare how each is performing.
+Performance reports show statistics for both the current active version and the draft version of the rule, allowing you to compare how each is performing.
 If you're drafting a rule for the first time and no active version yet exists, only the draft version statistics will be populated.

 Best Practices for Measuring Rules